flouz152/tankplugin/README.md

 ./gradlew build
 ```

-Always invoke the included wrapper scripts rather than a locally installed Gradle.
-The build enforces Gradle 4.9 (ForgeGradle 3's supported version) and will download the missing `gradle/wrapper/gradle-wrapper.jar` automatically on first use.
+Always invoke the included wrapper scripts rather than a locally installed Gradle to ensure a compatible toolchain.

 The generated mod JAR is located in `build/libs/`.